raffaelschmid/xai-adversarial-attack/README.md

 ### Idea

 The idea of this project is to train a model based of the handwritten digits dataset (MNIST) and analyze some of the images using an explainer method out of the course.
+MNIST (Modified National Institute of Standards and Technology) is a large database of handwritten digits that is commonly used for training various image processing systems.
 Afterwards I will choose an algorithm to generate Adversarial images and try to trick the image classifier based on the newly generated dataset.

 ### Procedure